Ninetycc/peaceful-pegasi/src/content/post/thimerosal/index.md

 Hard evidence that all vaccines are poison.
 Every single one!

+(MERCURY / THIMEROSAL IS IN ALL VACCINES!!!: ../../thimerosal/#mercury )

 (MERCURY / THIMEROSAL IS IN ALL VACCINES!!!: https://1934.date/thimerosal/#mercury )

 (found on Dr. Judy's transcripts: https://therealdrjudy.com/judy-mikovits-transcripts/ )